r3ply/r3ply/site/content/_index.md

 ![illustration showing the anatomy of an email comment](/illustrations/anatomy-of-an-email-comment@0.5x.webp)

-_note: r3ply has a **CLI tool** called `re` that can help you generate mailto links (as well as validate configs, simulate email comments, etc..._)
+_note: r3ply has a **CLI tool** called `re` that can generate mailto links, validate configs, simulate email comments, and more._

-**About hosting!** r3ply is an open source project and can therefore be self-hosted.
+**Hosting:** r3ply is an open-source project and can therefore be self-hosted.
 In addition to this, there is a canonical, community instance of it available to all, for free, at [r3ply.com](https://r3ply.com).

 ---

 ## Features

-r3ply is a win x win for websites and their readers.
-Here's a breakdown what there is to gain for each group.
+r3ply is a win–win for websites and their readers.
+Here’s a breakdown of what each group gains.

 ### Benefits for site visitors and commenters: { #user-experience-benefits }